gdalmaso96/PepperPotCheck/README.md

 So that everything depends on the Irand only.

-The standard phase space is built and sampled in 167 seconds
+The standard phase space is built and sampled in 119 seconds

-Next step, to test adding a slice in both transverse spaces
+Next step, to test adding a slice in both transverse spaces: done, it's working smoothly.
+One more slice on x builds and samples in 115 seconds, on y in 116 seconds, on both in 118 seconds.
+To be compared with 93 seconds of sampling only in include/genBeam.cpp